RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/configure-acls.md

 1. Create the ACL rule.
 [Define permissions using ACL syntax](#define-permissions-with-acl-syntax) or use **Rule Builder**.
 To create a Redis ACL rule using **Rule Builder**:

-    1. For **Redis commands / categories**, enter a [command](https://redis.io/commands/) or [command category](https://redis.io/docs/management/security/acl/#command-categories).
+    1. In **Redis commands / categories**, enter a command or command category.
+For more information, see [Commands](https://redis.io/commands/) and [Command categories](https://redis.io/docs/management/security/acl/#command-categories).

     1. Select whether to include or exclude the command or category.

-    1. For **Keys**, enter the [pattern for permitted keys](https://redis.io/docs/management/security/acl/#key-permissions).
+    1. For **Keys**, enter the pattern for permitted keys.
+For more information, see [Key permissions](https://redis.io/docs/management/security/acl/#key-permissions).

-    1. In **Pub/Sub channels**, enter a channel pattern to restrict [pub/sub](https://redis.io/docs/manual/pubsub/) so it only allows access to the specified channels.
+    1. In **Pub/Sub channels**, enter a channel pattern to restrict pub/sub so it only allows access to the specified channels.
+For more information, see [Redis pub/sub](https://redis.io/docs/manual/pubsub/).

         The rule builder automatically adds `resetchannels` to the ACL rule when you save.
-This rule changes pub/sub access from permissive (allows access to all channels) to restrictive (blocks access to all channels).
+This rule changes pub/sub access from _permissive_ (allows access to all channels) to _restrictive_ (blocks access to all channels).

         {{<note>}}
 - **Pub/Sub channels** are only available in the **Rule Builder** for accounts that have Redis version 6.2 or later for all subscriptions.
-- If your account contains any Redis 6.0 subscriptions, you can't use pub/sub ACLs unless you contact support to upgrade the subscriptions to a later version.
+- If your account contains any Redis 6.0 subscriptions, you can't use pub/sub ACLs.
+Contact support to upgrade the subscriptions to a later version.
         {{</note>}}

-    1. To add more commands, categories, keys, or pub/sub channels to the ACL rule, select `+`.
+    1. Select `+` to add more commands, categories, keys, or pub/sub channels to the ACL rule.

     1. When you finish building the ACL rule, select **Save rule**.

 1. Select the check mark to save your changes.

-Once you create a Redis ACL, you can [assign it to a role]({{<relref "rc/security/access-control/data-access-control/create-roles">}}).
+Once you create a Redis ACL, you can assign it to a role.
+For more information, see [Create roles]({{<relref "rc/security/access-control/data-access-control/create-roles">}}).

 ## Define permissions with ACL syntax

 You can define these permissions using the [Redis ACL syntax](https://redis.io/docs/management/security/acl/#acl-rules).
 This syntax lets you concisely specify which commands, command categories, keys, and pub/sub channels to allow.

 - `+` *includes* commands or command categories
 - `-` *excludes* commands or command categories